 You can choose how you want to read this guide.
 You might choose to dive straight in; you might want to spend time reaching out to talk to people.
 You might find that you want to research the training school or schools you are considering.
 You can take the time that you want to take to read, learn, and then decide what your action step is going to be.

-Just a heads-up that the action thing is kind of important in all of this if you decide that you do want to be a Coach.
+Just a heads-up that the action thing is kind of important in all of this if you decide that you do want to be an ICF-Accredited Life Coach.
 So many of us spend years thinking about doing something and never do it.
 We invite you to take the action that is right for you!

 Some Life Coaches coach full-time, many others incorporate it into their work or have it as an additional source of income.